From fairy tale forests and magic pancake houses to wildlife safaris and epic theme parks, we share the best attractions for kids in the Netherlands.

 7. Hans & Grietje Pannenkoekenhuis

 What could be more fun than tucking into delicious pancakes sprinkled with all your favorite toppings?
 How about doing so inside a magic pancake house?
-Located in Zeewolde in the polder of Flevoland, the Hans & Grietje Pannenkoekenhuis is like no other pancake restaurant.
+Located in Zeewolde, the Hans & Grietje Pannenkoekenhuis is like no other pancake restaurant.
 Here the tables float, the rooms are turned upside down, and the floors move back and forth; all at the push of a button and pull of a string.
-Little rascals can have heaps of fun turning the world upside down in the Groninger room, playing princess in the Bling-Bling room, and experimenting with a Time Machine.
+Little rascals can have heaps of fun turning the world upside down in the Groninger room, playing princess in the Bling-Bling room, and experimenting with a time machine.

 Aside from the whacky rooms and interactive elements, the whimsical pancake house also features an extensive outdoor play area.
 This includes trampolines, inflatables, a fun go-kart track, and a Big Candy Tower.
 The latter includes fun slides, a real Candy Museum, and an adjacent terrace with mysterious Witch Tunnels.
 With so many exciting things to explore, kids are sure to work up a big enough appetite to enjoy the tasty pancakes on offer.
 And with every combination of toppings you can imagine, they will be totally spoilt for choice.

 Hans & Grietje Pannenkoekenhuis, Sternweg 2a, 3898 LJ Zeewolde